iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 14. Send Data from Parent to Child Component using Custom Properties with @Input
 15. Send Data from Child to parent Compoenent, Binding to Custom Events using @Output
 16. Understand View Encapsulation in Angular
+17. Using Local References to Access the HTML Element